Last updated on February 9th, 2026 at 08:54 am

 3. Welding aluminum requires a high level of expertise

 (Note that in many cases, when welding is requested, fasteners may be a more efficient and cost-effective option.
-As we like to say, the best welding is often no welding!)
+As we like to say, the best welding is often no welding.)

 4. Aluminum gauges differ from stainless steel gauges

-For example, 10 gauge stainless steel has a gauge thickness listed at 0.134″, and 10 gauge aluminum has a gauge thickness listed at +/- 0.102″.
+For example, 10 gauge stainless steel has a gauge thickness listed at 0.134″, while 10 gauge aluminum has a gauge thickness listed at approximately 0.102″.

 Approved Sheet Metal 6061-T6 vs 5052-H32